Longevity of Baby Teeth

 Brushing Away Early Decay

-Although tooth decay is preventable, the World Health Organization (WHO) still observes between 60 and 90 percent of school-aged children globally suffer from cavities requiring treatment.
+Although tooth decay is preventable, the World Health Organization (WHO) says that between 60 and 90 percent of school-aged children globally suffer from cavities requiring treatment.
 As a parent, however, there's a lot you can do to keep your child from ever needing a stainless steel crown.

 The first is to engage in prevention immediately.
 When you're home from the hospital, begin cleaning your newborn's gums after feedings with a wet gauze or washcloth.
 As teeth appear over time, continue cleaning with a gauze before graduating to Colgate® My First® Toothbrush.
 And to avoid baby bottle decay, never put your baby to bed with a bottle or fill it with sugary drinks or juices.